rantala/string-sorting/README.md

 MIT.

-Exception: The directory `external' contains files, that are included for reference purposes, that may or may not be compatible with the MIT license.
+Exception: The directory `external` contains files, that are included for reference purposes, that may or may not be compatible with the MIT license.

 Copyright
 ---------

-Copyright © 2007-2012 by Tommi Rantala <tt.rantala@gmail.com>.
+Copyright © 2007-2012 by Tommi Rantala <tt.rantala@gmail.com>

-The directory `external' contains files, that are included for reference purposes, and are copyright by their respective authors.
+The directory `external` contains files, that are included for reference purposes, and are copyright by their respective authors.